Machair LIFE+ News

 Machair Life Newsletter - Issue 2 - December 2010

-Machair Life is a four-year project running from January 2010 to 2014, which aims to demonstrate that traditional crofting practices have a sustainable future.
-The success of the project will help to secure the immensely important conservation value of the unique machair habitat, 70% of which is covered by the project.
+Machair Life was a four-year project which ran from January 2010 to June 2014, and aimed to demonstrate that traditional crofting practices have a sustainable future.
+We hope that the project will have helped to secure the immensely important conservation value of the unique machair habitat, 70% of which was covered by the project.

 Machair habitat is extremely rare, and changes in local agricultural practices have occurred that are now threatening the condition of the habitat and the conservation status of key flora and fauna populations.